Find Affordable College Courses

 Reading, PA

-Albright College ranked #9 on this year’s Most Popular Clinical & Counseling Psychology Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Albright is a small private not-for-profit school located in the small city of Reading.
+Albright College came in at #9 in this year’s edition of the Most Popular Clinical & Counseling Psychology Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Albright is a small private not-for-profit school located in the city of Reading.

 Of the 28 students majoring in clinical psychology at Albright, 14% are male and 86% are female.